MacsInSpace/NAPLAN_Installer_Updater/README.md

 This will:
 - Set up a **scheduled task** that manages NAPLAN LDB.
 - Ensure **automatic updates** based on the smart scheduling system.
+To Do:
+- Test the icon cache fix. - Try not to have to totally delete the cache.

 ### **MacOS (Launch Daemon)** - (still testing)
 Run the following command in **Terminal**: